alex/what-happens-when/README.rst

 the Google homepage.
 Scripts can cause additional network requests to be performed, as well as modify the page or its layout, causing another round of page rendering and painting.
+Once the initial page rendering has been completed and the Google search page is displayed on your screen, there are still several processes at play, including the execution of JavaScript code, which is vital for adding interactivity and functionality to the web page.

+JavaScript Execution: Many modern websites, including Google, rely heavily on JavaScript to create dynamic and interactive user experiences.
+After the initial page loads, JavaScript code is executed in response to various triggers.
+This can happen due to a timing mechanism, such as an animation like the famous Google Doodle, which often graces the Google homepage on special occasions.
+User interactions also trigger JavaScript execution, such as typing a query into the search box and receiving search suggestions in real-time.

+Plugins and Script Execution: While the use of plugins like Flash or Java has declined in recent years due to security concerns and advancements in web technologies, some websites might still employ them for specific functionalities.
+However, on the Google homepage, you won't typically encounter plugins like Flash or Java.
+These plugins, if present, would execute alongside JavaScript code.

+Network Requests: As JavaScript code runs, it may trigger additional network requests.
+These requests can be used to fetch more data from the server, such as search results, images, or additional information.
+These asynchronous requests ensure that you receive the most up-to-date content without having to refresh the entire page.

+Dynamic Page Modifications: JavaScript can also modify the page content dynamically without the need for a full page reload.
+For example, as you type your search query, JavaScript can send partial queries to the server and display search suggestions in a dropdown menu.
+This real-time interaction between your browser and Google's servers enhances the user experience by providing instant feedback and relevant suggestions.

+Page Rendering and Painting: When JavaScript modifies the page content or layout, it can trigger another round of page rendering and painting.
+This process involves the browser re-rendering and repainting the affected elements on the page to reflect the changes made by JavaScript.
+This ensures that you see the updated page without the need for a full page reload.

+In essence, the execution of JavaScript, in response to user actions and timing triggers, adds interactivity and real-time functionality to the web page.
+It's an integral part of the modern web experience, making it possible for you to interact with dynamic content, receive real-time updates, and enjoy a seamless search experience on Google and other websites.

 .. _`Creative Commons Zero`: https://creativecommons.org/publicdomain/zero/1.0/
 .. _`"CSS lexical and syntax grammar"`: http://www.w3.org/TR/CSS2/grammar.html